xtensor-stack/xtensor/docs/source/numpy-differences.rst

 Meshgrid
 --------

-Numpy's version of meshgrid supports two modes: the 'xy' indexing and the 'ij' indexing.
+:any:`numpy.meshgrid` supports two modes: the 'xy' indexing and the 'ij' indexing.

 The following code